homorunner/mcpmark-notion/DOCKER_USAGE.md

 ## Overview

-The MCP Arena Docker setup provides a simple way to run evaluation tasks in isolated containers.
+The MCPMark Docker setup provides a simple way to run evaluation tasks in isolated containers.
 PostgreSQL is automatically handled when needed.

 ## Quick Start